DNADNL/NetScript/README.md

 Since the 20160808-1 version, it is possible to execute NetScript in QUICK MODE.<br/>
 This mode only compiles the netsurf folder (useful for those who often modify or debug it).<br/>
 You need to use NetScript normally at least once to be able to use the QUICK MODE.<br/>
+This version is also more dev-friendly : as a developer, you can compile NetSurf easily with your files modification.<br/>

 <strong>If you only need to get NetSurf already compiled for AmigaOS3,</strong> you can <a href="https://github.com/DNADNL/NetScript/raw/master/NetSurf_3.6dev_AmigaOS3_2016-08-05.tar">download the NetSurf_XXX_AmigaOS3_CompilationDate.tar only</a>.
 This version doesn't contain DukTape and might be obsolete as it isn't updated every day.